cop1000/actions-workflow/responses/improve-deployment.md

 It's now time to improve the deployment workflow.
-The first thing we'll do is capture the output from the deployment action we already merged.
+The first thing we'll do is pass data to our deployment.
+We can do this using the `args` field, which lets us set arguments for the action.

-### :keyboard: Activity: Capture an action's output
+### :keyboard: Activity: Use environment variables as part of an action

 1. Click on the **Code** tab
 1. Click **.github**